 donate goods

-We will always welcome your generosity to donate physical goods instead of giving monetarily to our non-profit - we just ask that you call or message us before donating to make sure it's something we really can use and that it's good for the herd and our clients!
+We will always welcome your generosity to donate physical goods instead of giving monetarily to our non-profit - we just ask that you give a quick call or message us before donating to ensure we haven't recently had it donated!
+We try our best to update as soon as something is received, but sometimes it doesn't happen right away.
 Your giving makes this center run much more efficiently, and every bit truly helps!
 Here are some items that are always welcomed that you could purchase online, at a feed store, or contact us for where to get the specific item from.

-• Supplements (2 mares are on special supplements and Pixie's currently costs about $400 monthly)
+• Supplements (2 mares are on special supplements, and Pixie's currently costs about $250 monthly)

 • Dewormer (we use herbal)